JosephAni/datasage/ReadMe.md

 ## Acknowledgments

+- Flask backend with Bootstrap UI
-- Built with Streamlit
+- Original version built with Streamlit
 - Powered by scikit-learn and Prophet
-- Visualization using Plotly, matplotlib, and seaborn
+- Visualization using Plotly, Chart.js, matplotlib, and seaborn

 ## Support